 CINNAMON

-Common Name: Cinnamon, ceylon, true cinnamon Family: Lauraceae Part/s Used: Dried inner bark Energetics: Warming, stimulating, demulcent Taste: Sweet, spicy, pungent, astringent Actions: Demulcent, stimulating diaphoretic, carminative, hemostatic, antiseptic, antibacterial, antifungal, antioxidant, anti-inflammatory, gastrointestinal tonic, yang tonic, flavoring Constituents: Procyanidin, oligomers, cinnamaldehyde, methoxy cinnamaldehyde, flavonoids, mucilage, resins, sugars, salicylic acid, anhydrocinnzelanol, eugenol Tissue state: Depression, atrophy, relaxation Planet: Sun Element: Fire Zodiac: Aquarius Magickal and ritual uses: With its association to the fire element, add cinnamon to any spell to help it manifest quicker.
-Cinnamon increases spirituality and breeds abundance, power and success.
-Inspires love and lust.
-Burn cinnamon incense to ignite romance.
-Offers protection.
-Hang an cinnamon broom over the main doorway for protective energy. |
+Common Name: Cinnamon, ceylon, true cinnamon Family: Lauraceae Part/s Used: Dried inner bark Energetics: Warming, stimulating, demulcent Taste: Sweet, spicy, pungent, astringent Actions: Demulcent, stimulating diaphoretic, carminative, hemostatic, antiseptic, antibacterial, antifungal, antioxidant, anti-inflammatory, gastrointestinal tonic, yang tonic, flavoring Constituents: Procyanidin, oligomers, cinnamaldehyde, methoxy cinnamaldehyde, flavonoids, mucilage, resins, sugars, salicylic acid, anhydrocinnzelanol, eugenol Tissue state: Depression, atrophy, relaxation Planet: Sun Element: Fire Zodiac: Aquarius Magickal and Ritual uses: With its association with the fire element, cinnamon can be added to any spell to help it manifest more quickly.
+It increases spirituality and attracts abundance, power, and success.
+Sprinkle Cinnamon in your spells to ignite love and lust.
+Burn cinnamon incense to awaken desire.
+Hang a cinnamon broom over the doorway to ward off ill intentions. |

-Recommended Products: |
+|

 Sources: